weavejester/cljfmt/README.md

 ;; => "(defn sum [x y]\n  (+ x y))"
 ```

-To use load the configuration for the current directory:
+To load the configuration for the current directory:

 ```clojure
 (require '[cljfmt.config :as cfg])